architolk/fm-synth/dx2xfm/README.md

 |-----|------|
 | 19,40,61,82,103,124 | 21-26 |

 - Fine ratio on the DX7 is a percentage of the frequency.
 A4 (=440 Hz) with frequency ratio 1.10 (coarse = 1, fine = 10) results in a frequency of 484.
-The calculation is F = Fc x (1 + Rf/100), F being the resulting frequency, Fc the frequency with only the coarse part and Rf the fine ratio parameter value.
+The calculation is F = Fc * (1 + Rf/100), F being the resulting frequency, Fc the frequency with only the coarse part and Rf the fine ratio parameter value.
 - Fine ratio on the XFM2 is a percentage of an octave.
-Using [equal temperament](https://en.wikipedia.org/wiki/Equal_temperament), this means that the calculation is actually F = Fc x 2^(Rf/256).
+Using [equal temperament](https://en.wikipedia.org/wiki/Equal_temperament), this means that the calculation is actually F = Fc * 2^(Rf/256).
 So to get the correct ratio, the value is actually fine = 35.
 - This means: no easy conversion!
 For example: 1.25 gives 82, 1.5 gives 150, 1.75 gives 207 and 1.99 gives 254.

 ### Detune